angeliquekom/vue-json-to-csv/README.md

 ## Sample 3

-Handle success/error: use of custom methods on success or error.
+Handle success/error, custom button: use of custom methods on success or error.

 ```html
 <vue-json-to-csv :json-data="[